adaltas/node-nikita/src/system/cgroups.coffee.md

   of the controller.
 The controller's name can be of one of (cpuset|cpu|cpuacct|memory|devices|freezer|net_cls|blkio.

-It accepts also all the `mecano.file` options.
+It accepts also all the `nikita.file` options.

 Example: